changeworld/azure-docs.ja-jp/articles/cloud-services/cloud-services-guestos-retirement-policy.md

 <properties
-   pageTitle="Azure ゲスト OS のサポートと提供終了のポリシーのガイド | Microsoft Azure" description="Cloud Services で使用される Azure ゲスト OS について Microsoft がサポートする内容について説明します。" services="cloud-services" documentationCenter="na" authors="yuemlu"
-   manager="timlt"
-   editor=""/>
+   pageTitle="Supportability and retirement policy guide for Azure Guest OS | Microsoft Azure" description="Provides information about what Microsoft will support as regards to the Azure Guest OS used by Cloud Services." services="cloud-services" documentationCenter="na" authors="raiye" manager="timlt" editor=""/>